DonMul/scoutingcms/README.md

 * Customizable pages
 * Photo albums
 * Information / page per subgroup
+* News items
+* Agenda
-* A custom admin panel
+* A admin panel to manage it all
-  * Manage Credentials
-  * Manage Users
-  * Manage Pages
-  * Customize Menu
+* Custom downloads

 ## How to install
 I still want to make a simple install script which automates these steps, but for now: